 The Rare Disease Foundation helps connect parents and families impacted by rare diseases by becoming an important source of community and crowdsourcing research, clinical information, and providing emotional support.

 Collapsing the silo and isolation of life with rare disease, we provide a free outreach program called the Parent 2 Parent Resource Network Community.
-Help is available to the Canadian and global rare disease community.
+Help is available to the Canadian rare disease community.